leondreamed/ts-mono/readme.md

 TypeScript provides a feature known as [project references](https://www.typescriptlang.org/docs/handbook/project-references.html), which make it possible to reference other workspace packages for type information.
 Unfortunately, the built-in project references feature has a significant limitation: [the lack of support for circular references](https://github.com/microsoft/TypeScript/issues/33685).

-Developers should not be forced to re-structure their project in an acyclic way, and TS Mono makes this possible.
-Instead of running `tsc --build` on each subproject, TS Mono instead performs typechecking in two steps.
+Developers should not be forced to re-structure their project in an acyclic way, and TSMR makes this possible.
+Instead of running `tsc --build` on each subproject, TSMR instead performs typechecking in two steps.
 First, it generates all the declaration files of each project and stores them in a `dist-typecheck` folder in the root of each workspace package.
 Then, we run `tsc --noEmit` in each project folder (without the `--build` flag).

 Normally, this would be much slower than running `tsc --build` in a single project, but thanks to Turborepo, we can cache the outputs of `dist-typecheck` to make keeping the declaration files up-to-date a fast operation.